 On the other hand, what if not a hydrogen atom but an alkyl chain is attached to the carbon atom as a substituent?
 In this case, the C-H bond and the pi bond of the double bond are parallel.
 As a result of the parallelization, they share each other’s electrons weakly.

 This is hyperconjugation.
-The electrons are not distributed over a wide area by writing a resonance structure, as in a conjugate structure.
+The electrons are not distributed over a wide area by writing resonance structures, as in a conjugate structure.
 It is just that the orbits are parallel, and the electrons are weakly shared, which is hyperconjugation.
 Due to the effect of hyperconjugation, it is more stable in alkenes with many substituents.

 In the Case of a Bulky Base, a Steric Hindrance Leads to Hofmann Elimination